The profile was last updated on March 8, 2018. If you have any questions, please contact our general manager.

 Admissions operate a rolling deadline; available places are filled on a continual basis.

-November 2nd, 2016: For visa purposes, is the last deadline for the MBA program.
+November 3rd: For visa purposes, this is the last deadline for the MBA program

 ESMT’s 12-month MBA program runs from January to December.
 The program is in English and has only 65 to 75 students in a given year, says Rick Doyle, head of marketing/degree programs — and that means the Berlin-based school has to be very particular about who gets in.
 “Because in a class of 65 you can’t hide, you have to participate and you have to be in the right program, otherwise you’re not going to be happy and everybody else is going to know that.”

 ESMT’s acceptance rate of 25% includes students from 40 countries, Doyle says, including 40% from Europe, 20% from Asia and 20% from Africa and the Middle East.
 Of the 92% of the current students who are non-German, the largest nationality groups represented are the United States and India respectively, he says.